bloomreach-forge/bloomreach-forge.github.io/src/site/markdown/index.md

 ## Welcome!

-Welcome to the **BloomReach Forge on GitHub**, the community place for plugins, add-ons and extensions built on top of BloomReach Experience Manager, formerly known as Hippo CMS.
+Welcome to the **Bloomreach Forge on GitHub**, the community place for plugins, add-ons and extensions built on top of Bloomreach Experience Manager, formerly known as Hippo CMS.

-_Community plugins are maintained by the BloomReach community and by implementation projects._ <br/>
+_Community plugins are maintained by the Bloomreach community and by implementation projects._ <br/>
 For instance, it is common for a plugin upgrade to be triggered by a project upgrade.

 ### The projects